-The pedestrian crash map (Figure 3) reflects locations of crashes that involved pedestrians from 2015-2019.
+The pedestrian crash map (Figure 3) reflects locations of crashes that involved pedestrians from 2017-2022.
 Over these five years, five crashes were reported.
 One crash reported was located along Saint George Street near the school complex.
+One fatal crash occurred along Washington Street between River Lane and Fort Hill Lane.
 One crash reported was located along Route 3A near the Route 3 exit.
 One crash reported was located on Depot Street near Halls Corner.
 The remainder of the crashes occurred on residential roads.
-One of the reported crashes resulted in a fatality.
-Two crashes resulted in a non-fatal injury, and the remainder of the crashes resulted in a possible injury and suspected minor injury.
+One of the reported crashes resulted in a fatality and the four remaining crashes resulted in a non-fatal injury with possible injury and suspected minor injury.
 Four crashes occurred during daylight, and one occurred during the dark on a roadway that was not lighted.